Anisotropic dark energy stars: Equation of State

+Recall that $\sigma$, as defined in this paper, has contrary sign to its usual definition.
 The first condition given by Eq. (\ref{Kcond}) is related to Eq. (\ref{sigma2}).
 An assumed jump in the radial pressure gives a surface tension through Eq. (\ref{sigma2}), while Eq. (\ref{Kcond}) gives a jump in the first derivative of $g_{tt}$ (there is no jump in $g_{rr}$, since it is assumed that $\eta = 0$).
 Conversely a jump in the first derivative of $g_{tt}$ is proportional to a surface tension, and this could be calculated after obtaining the numeric solution (see the next section).
-Equation (\ref{sigma2}) is valid at the shell even when the isotropic fermion matter is included.
-This is described in the next section.
+The equation (\ref{sigma2}) is valid at the shell even when the isotropic fermion matter is included.
+In this case, the stress-energy tensor as a distribution valued tensor is,

+where the symbols have the usual meaning, and $l$ denotes the proper distance along geodesics from the hypersurface \citep[see][for definitions]{poisson}.
+The surface stress-energy tensor is:

+in the present case is enough to set $\eta=0$, and to choose $\sigma$ to cancel the term $-c^4 \left( [K_{ab}]-[K] h_{ab}\right)/8 \pi$ (the ``left hand side" of Einstein equations).
+Its components were given in Eq. (\ref{Kcond}).
+This is the standard procedure for dealing with thin shells in general relativity \cite{poisson}.

 A word of caution is worth mentioning.
-It is possible to derive an expression, from equations (\ref{DETOV}) and (\ref{eos1}), for the tangential dark energy pressure at the shell, analogous to that obtained by Israel and Poisson \cite{israel3}:
+It is possible to derive an expression, from equations (\ref{DETOV}) and (\ref{eos1}), for the tangential dark energy pressure at the shell, analogous to that obtained by \cite{israel3}:

 where $a$ is the radius of the shell.
 They pointed out that this expression becomes singular at the event horizon.
 In fact, as they showed, a change in variables gives $\delta(r-a)=[g_{rr}(a)]^{1/2}\,\delta(s)$, in terms of the proper distance $s$ from the shell.
-So, if $r=a$ is light-like the pressure becomes singular, ``even when considered as a distribution" \cite{israel3}.
+So, if $r=a$ is light-like the pressure becomes singular, ``even when considered as a distribution" \citep{israel3}.
 This means that the thin shell of phase transition cannot be located exactly at the event horizon, but can be located elsewhere.
 Although this conclusion was originally obtained by a precursor idea of the dark energy stellar models, it is of course, applicable to the models studied here.